 The last time an inpatient facility was erected from scratch as part of HUP’s network of interconnected buildings at 34th and Spruce Streets in Philadelphia was in the 1990s.
 At that time, behavioral research was seldom used to inform design.
 Twenty-five years later, techniques such as mockups and real-life simulations are much more common—though the scale of their use in health care building design is still limited.
 But when the team charged with building the Pavilion was invited to take risks and think outside the confines of the traditional hospital, a whole new world opened up.
 (Unlike HUP’s existing inpatient buildings, the Pavilion will be a freestanding structure across the street, adjacent to HUP’s outpatient facility, the Perelman Center for Advanced Medicine, on Civic Center Boulevard; bridges and tunnels will connect the entire complex.)

-Kevin Mahoney, senior vice president and chief administrative officer for the University of Pennsylvania Health System, has been involved in planning for new Penn Medicine buildings for two decades.
+Kevin Mahoney, senior vice president and chief administrative officer for the University of Pennsylvania Health System at the time of this photograph in 2018 (CEO of UPHS since July 2019), has been involved in planning for new Penn Medicine buildings for two decades.
 He had key roles in deciding to create the integrated PennFIRST team and in suggesting the full-scale mockup of half of an inpatient Pavilion floor.